'86 Yule Log — and Make This Ghoul Log Halloween Roulade Cake Instead

 1. Preheat conventional oven to 350°F.

-4. Fold the meringue into the ribboned yolk mixture.
+4. Fold meringue into ribboned yolk mixture.

-5. Fold in the sifted cake flour.
+5. Fold in sifted cake flour.

 Anna Johnson, a brunette woman in a dark green dress, smiles in front of a wall with pictures of plated food and bread on it

-Anna Johnson is the Content Manager at the Institute of Culinary Education Los Angeles as well as a current Plant-Based Culinary Arts student.
-She loves telling stories about anything food- and beverage-related, with a special interest in sustainability, accessibility and advocacy within the hospitality world.
+Anna Johnson is a Los Angeles-based food writer.
+The former Content Manager at the Institute of Culinary Education Los Angeles and a graduate of the school's Health-Centered Culinary Arts program, Anna loves telling stories about anything food- and beverage-related, with a special interest in sustainability, accessibility and advocacy within the hospitality world.
 Follow her culinary school journey on social media at @yumgoddess.